 Cardboard, bubble wrap, and newspaper.
-That’s what I’ve been up to my eyeballs in this past week as we’ve slowly been moving in to our new-yet-temporary home.
-It feels really good to finally be using some of our own stuff again instead of squatting at other people’s homes — but it doesn’t make moving any less chaotic.
+That’s what I’ve been up to my eyeballs in this past week as we’ve slowly been moving in to our new home.

-Yet each time, I forget about those basic things you want to have on hand that first week, when I honestly don’t know where anything is.
-Every move I make, I’m reminded of that feeling of chaos, of helplessness, of not being able to do the most basic of things (drink of water, anyone?) without certain items within arm’s reach.
+Each time, I forget about those basic things you want to have on hand that first week, when nobody knows where anything is.
+It feels chaotic and I feel helpless, not able to do the most basic of things (drink water, for example) without certain items within arm’s reach.

-So here’s my list of those absolutely essential things you want to have on hand from Day 1 of moving into a new place.
-These are the things you’ll want to bring in your first load, and will want to locate easily all throughout the moving process.
+Here’s my list of those absolutely essential things you want to have on hand from Moving Day 1.
+Bring these things in your first load, and put them somewhere easily locate-able.

 Photo by Linus Bohman

-• a designated spot for flashlights, keys, and cell phones — Amidst the chaos, these things are easily lost.
-Claim one counter or shelf as the place for all of these things.
+• Important: A designated spot for flashlights, keys, phones, cords, and wallets (in the chaos, these things are easily lost).
+Bring a basket and make it the catch-all place for all of these things.

 In order to spend the night in your new place